wazedde/ucom/README.md

 By default, the script is removed after the build is completed.
 To retain the script, add the `--inject persistent` option to the `ucom build` command.

-To view the build script, use `ucom --build-script`.
+To view the build script, use `ucom template build-script`.

 ## Environment Variables